Conic bundle threefolds differing by a constant Brauer class and connections to rationality: Introduction

 \subsection{Outline}

 We begin in Section~\ref{sec:discriminant_covers} with a brief review of conic bundles, focusing on the discriminant cover \(\varpi\colon \Deltatilde\to \Delta\) of a conic bundle and the possible isomorphism classes of the generic fiber.
-In this section we prove Proposition~\ref{prop:DeltatildeNonempty}: if \(\Deltatilde\) has index \(1\), then any two conic bundles with discriminant cover \(\Deltatilde/\Delta\) necessarily have isomorphic generic fibers.
-In Section~\ref{sec:etale_double_covers} we review results from~\cite{FJSVV} that rephrase the IJT obstruction for conic bundles whose discriminant cover is a geometrically irreducible \'etale double cover of a smooth plane quartic in terms of torsors under the Prym variety of \(\Deltatilde\to \Delta\); in doing so, we also give equations for the Prym curve \(\Gamma_{\Deltatilde/\Delta}\).
-In Section~\ref{section:reconstruction}, we show that under the assumption that the Prym curve has a rational point, there exists a conic bundle with discriminant cover \(\Deltatilde\to \Delta\) that is the blow-up along a smooth conic of an intersection of two quadrics.
+In this section we prove Theorem~\ref{thm:IntroMultipleConicBundles}\eqref{it:MultipleConicBundleStrOverR-part-1}.
+In Section~\ref{sec:etale_double_covers} we review results from~\cite{FJSVV} that rephrase the IJT obstruction for conic bundles whose discriminant cover is a geometrically integral \'etale double cover of a smooth plane quartic in terms of torsors under the Prym variety of \(\Deltatilde\to \Delta\); in doing so, we also give equations for the Prym curve \(\Gamma_{\Deltatilde/\Delta}\).
+In Section~\ref{section:reconstruction}, we show that under the assumption that the Prym curve has a rational point, there exists a conic bundle with discriminant cover \(\Deltatilde\to \Delta\) that is the blow-up along a smooth conic of a complete intersection of two quadrics.
 In Section~\ref{sec:alpha}, we construct a conic bundle over one of the Prym torsors from Section~\ref{sec:IJTBackground} and show that if the torsor is trivial, then this conic bundle is constant.
-This construction is used in Section~\ref{sec:obstruction-to-sections} to study the obstruction of a section to \(\pi_1\colon Y_{\Deltatilde/\Delta}\to \PP^1\).
+This construction is used in Section~\ref{sec:obstruction-to-sections} to study the obstruction to the existence of a section to \(\pi_1\colon Y_{\Deltatilde/\Delta}\to \PP^1\).
 These ingredients are combined in Section~\ref{sec:proof} to prove Theorem~\ref{thm:intro-mainthm-1}.
-We end in Section~\ref{sec:real} by specializing to the case \(k=\RR\) and proving Theorem~\ref{thm:realmain}.
+We end in Section~\ref{sec:real} by specializing to the case \(k=\RR\) and proving Theorems~\ref{thm:IntroMultipleConicBundles}\eqref{it:MultipleConicBundleStrOverR-part-2} and~\ref{thm:realmain}.